AltraMayor/f3/doc/usage.rst

 for a defense of this approach.

-The problem with this approach is that drives are still getting bigger, and conterfeiters may, in the future, be able to profit with fake drives whose real capacity are large enough to fool these partial tests.
+The problem with this approach is that drives are still getting bigger, and counterfeiters may, in the future, be able to profit with fake drives whose real capacity are large enough to fool these partial tests.
 This problem is not new.
 For example, Steve Si implemented `FakeFlashTest.exe <http://www.rmprepusb.com/tutorials/-fake-usb-flash-memory-drives>`__,